13. Graphics#

 Note

-On the other hand, SVG and PDF files store vector graphics, i.e., all primitives are described geometrically.
+On the other hand, SVG and PDF files store vector graphics, where all primitives are described geometrically.
 This way, the image can be redrawn at any size and is always expected to be aesthetic.
-Unfortunately, scatter plots featuring millions of points will result in considerable files size and relatively slow rendition times (but there are tricks to remedy this).
+Unfortunately, scatter plots with millions of points will result in considerable files size and relatively slow rendition times (but there are tricks to remedy this).

 tikzDevice::